 Patagonia Lightweight Hemp Coaches Jacket

 This is a great lightweight safari jacket option for men made of soft lightweight organic cotton and hemp.
 This would be a great option if you are traveling to Africa in the dry season and it’s not going to get super cold at night.
-Although this product is technically a jacjet, it could also be doubled as a safari shirt as well.
 This jacket also has a drawcord bottom and elasticized cuffs to keep the wind out.

 KUHL Kollusion Safari Coat